Questioning Double Jeopardy

 ‡ ‘21 reasons you won't get justice from the adversarial court system’ 7th April 2003, http://www.onlineopinion.com.au/view.asp?article=268

-# Normally Double Jeopardy would not prevent prosecutions for the aforementioned separate and distinct crimes committed by the accused in his attempt to evade a possible more serious conviction, but with the High Court decision of R v Carroll even this is now in doubt.
+# Normally double jeopardy would not prevent prosecutions for the aforementioned separate and distinct crimes committed by the accused in his attempt to evade a possible more serious conviction, but with the High Court decision of R v Carroll this is in doubt with the crime of perjury.

 Rodrigues v.
 Hawaii, 469 U.S. 1078, at 1079 (1984)